flaviovdf/SO-2017-2/tp2/README.md

 $ QEMU 2.3.0 monitor - type 'help' for more information (qemu)
 ```
-  1. info registers
-     to show CPU registers
-  1. x/10i $eip
-     show the next 10 instructions at the current instruction pointer
-  1. system-reset
-     reset & reboot the system
-  1. quit
-     exit the emulator (quit xv6)

 * Control-a-x
   1. Desliga a VM

 ```
 dd if=/dev/zero of=xv6.img count=10000
 10000+0 records in